katerinamargatina/katerinamargatina.github.io/_pages/about.md

 I have the pleasure of working with [Anders Søgaard](https://anderssoegaard.github.io/) and the rest of the team on exciting projects on learning from disagreement, fairness and cross-cultural NLP!

 In 2019, I was working as a Machine Learning Engineer at the awesome Greek startup [DeepSea Technologies](https://www.deepsea.ai/).
-Previously, I obtained my diploma on [Electrical and Computer Engineering](https://www.ece.ntua.gr/en) at the National Technical University of Athens (NTUA).
+Previously, I obtained my diploma on [Electrical & Computer Engineering](https://www.ece.ntua.gr/en) at the National Technical University of Athens (NTUA).

 [//]: # (In my [thesis](http://artemis.cslab.ece.ntua.gr:8080/jspui/bitstream/123456789/17295/1/Eng_Thesis_Kate.pdf) I worked on transfer  learning  and  attention-based  conditioning  methods  for natural language processing,